Property Agents Share What They Wish They Knew Before Joining Real Estate

 What is the biggest misconception you feel people have about agents?

-In my opinion, most people feel that an agent would just take their commission after a deal is closed and not follow up.
-There might be a few irresponsible agents that are still having this bad habit, however with the enforcement of REN ID tag by MIEA, and multiple trainings organized by various Real Estate training companies, agents are now aware of their reputations and the importance of client servicing.
-The agents nowadays understand that in order to go further in this business, following up and getting things done will not only benefit their clients, but also improve repetitive business because of the good service.
+There might be a few irresponsible agents that are still having this bad habit, however with the enforcement of the REN ID tag by MIEA and multiple trainings organised by various real estate training companies, agents are now aware of their reputations and the importance of client servicing.

 If you had one piece of advice for aspiring realtors/agents, what would it be?

 My advice for them is to serve your client with passion and sincerity.
-Never ever go after the money as those are tangible things and you will be complacent if you hit your targets early.
+Never ever go after the money, as those are tangible things, and you will be complacent if you hit your targets early.
 I truly believe that having the joy and reward of seeing the clients moving to a new home or finding the right deal is the greatest satisfaction.
-Being a real estate negotiator, we actually play an important part of their new chapter as moving into a new home is one of the biggest decisions a person could make.
-When clients are able to see your passion, they’d definitely recommend you to others and from there, the income will naturally flow and increase gradually.
-This is what I call ‘intangible value’, something money can’t buy.
-The best marketing is referrals and recommendations.

 What do you enjoy most about what you do?

-I enjoy meeting new customers every day, and to be able to assist them in finding the right home gives me the greatest joy.
-It feels great to be a part of the real estate journey when the clients are happy with their new home and they would always remember you because buying a home is one of the biggest commitments in their life.
-They trusted my service and advice which helps them make their decision making easier.
+It feels great to be a part of their real estate journey when the clients are happy with their new home, and they will always remember you because buying a home is one of the biggest commitments in their life.
+They trust my service and advice which helps them make their decision-making easier.
 It is the love of serving the community with my real estate passion that keeps me excited!

 How long have you been doing this?